flybywiresim/docs/docs/start/autopilot-fbw.md

 ### Sensitivity, dead zones and throttle mapping

-ℹ️ It is recommended that the sidestick uses a linear sensitivity with only dead zone set appropriately.
+:information_source: It is recommended that the sidestick uses a linear sensitivity with only dead zone set appropriately.

-ℹ️ It is recommended to use a linear sensitivity for the throttle axis.
+:information_source: It is recommended to use a linear sensitivity for the throttle axis.

-ℹ️ The throttle configuration can be adapted using the EFB.
+:information_source: The throttle configuration can be adapted using the EFB.

 ⚠️ When throttle sensitivity is changed, the throttle configuration needs to be adapted in most cases.